Dick Cheney returns to the House and receives a warm welcome … from Democrats

 “Well, we were very honored by his being there,” said Pelosi, who held Cheney’s hand when speaking to him on the floor earlier in the day.
 “He has the right to be on the floor as a former member of the House, and I was happy to welcome him back and to congratulate him on the courage of” his daughter.

-Majority Leader Steny H. Hoyer (D-Md.) also applauded Cheney for his daughter’s courage during a lengthier conversation where both men were overheard talking about other news of day like testing frequently for the coronavirus.
+Majority Leader Steny H. Hoyer (D-Md.) also applauded Cheney for his daughter’s courage during a lengthier conversation in which both men were overheard talking about other news of day such as testing frequently for the coronavirus.

 “I told him, thank you for being here,” he said.
 “What it reflects is the great respect that we have for Liz Cheney.
 I mean, he’s her father, he was the vice president, but I think you saw the why because, first of all, we appreciated the fact that he’s here supporting his daughter in what is otherwise a very significant minority position in the Republican Party, which is, which is very sad.”